 Some extra fantastic news if you’re aged 16-25

 There exists an awesome organisation called somewhereto.com, which negotiates free spaces for any 16-25 year old with a big idea, and then supports them in the pursuit of that idea.
 They have access to all sorts of areas, from studios, to galleries, to offices, to football pitches and to libraries.

 Simply sign up, find your desired space and contact them.
 They’ll take care of the rest.

 And best of all?
 It’s all completely free.
 So get out there and get innovating, you young people of today!

 Shared office space

 Unfortunately, and realistically, finding great free communal spaces is quite rare in London.
 But some are more affordable than others.
 If you are hankering for a hot desk, super keen for co-working or wishing for wicked wifi then this could be your only option.

-Check out the NearDesk app/website, which will give you a comprehensive list of all the available desks around your local area.
 Some come for a price as low as £20 for the day, for example the Oval Office, not in Obama’s White House, but opposite the famous gas holders of Bethnal Green.

 Ok, that’s it from me.
 All I can do now is wish you a happy and productive future of communal working (writes the 28-year-old sitting in his parents’ kitchen…).